Tduncan15BRO/My-CV2/index.md

 3. "Allen Ginsberg's Kaddish: A Definitive American Mid-Twentieth-Century Poem," Showcase of Undergraduate Research Excellence, UCF, 2020 (Accepted, cancelled due to COVID-19)

 ### Teaching
-Currently teaching Composition I & II at Valencia College (Osceola Campus), with previous experience at Keiser University and University of South Florida.
-Certified Online Instructor with expertise in both traditional and digital pedagogies.
+Currently teaching Composition I & II at Valencia College (Osceola Campus), with previous experience at full-time at Keiser University and as a Graduate Teaching Instructor at University of South Florida.

 ### Recent Honors
 - Summer Mentor Fellowship, UCF, 2025 ($4,500)